chids04/cplayer/README.md

 3) run `git submodule --init` to fetch all submodules

 ### windows

-build [taglib](https://github.com/taglib/taglib/blob/master/INSTALL.md#build-options)
+- use MSVC compiler kit in qt creator build [taglib](https://github.com/taglib/taglib/blob/master/INSTALL.md#build-options)
   - follow the MSVC build and install instructions, including the installtion of vcpkg and zlib
   - makes sure `-DENABLE_STATIC_RUNTIME=ON` `-DBUILD_SHARED_LIBS=OFF` are added to the cmake build command